AustralianSynchrotron/pdviper/docs/installation.rst

 #.
 Move the .zip package to the Applications folder.
 #.
 Double click the Application .zip package to unpack it the first time.
 #.
 Now you can double click the package to start PDViPeR.

+Notes on Installing Fortran binaries
+************************************

+The peak fitting and background fitting routines incorporate code developed by for the GSAS and GSASII (https://subversion.xor.aps.anl.gov/trac/pyGSAS) projects developed at the APS.
+Compiled binaries are included for 32 and 64 bit Windows and for Mac OSX.
+The windows installer should detect which version you require and place it in the "bin" directory.
+If performing the peak fitting or background subtraction routines results in an error simply copy the correct binary version from pdviper/binwin2.7 or pdviper/binwin64-2.7

+The fortran libraries may need to be compiled for your system.
+You will need a fortran compiler such as GFortran installed.
+#.
+In a terminal change to the fsource directory within the pdviper source tree. cd <path>/pdviper/fsource
+#.
+Run the command "scons", this will compile the fortran code and place it in the <path>/pdviper/bin directory.